mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Combining Comments with Conditional Statements: You can mix JavaScript conditionals and comments inside JSX.
+# 14.Combining Comments with Conditional Statements: You can mix JavaScript conditionals and comments inside JSX.

 ```js
 // Boolean flag to control the rendering of the title